The Best Synthesizer Keyboards for Music Production under $500

 Conclusion: Portable, good sound-quality, affordable, and with nearly perfect reviews on online stores, it is definetely worth a place in our list for the best synthesizer keyboards.
 It also available in red color and bundled with Audio Technica ATH-M40X headphones.
 A studio quality pair also listed nn The Best Studio Headphones under $100 in 2018.

-All our choices above are perfect to get your hands on the first budget-friendly synthesizer keyboard.
+All our choices above are perfect for getting your hands on the first budget-friendly synthesizer keyboard.
 Ideally, you will have to hear each of this instrument and then be the judge and find the one YOU like.
-This is something we cannot provide through documentation and writing.
+That is something we cannot provide through documentation and writing.

 If you found any synthesizer that sounds great to you, share your experience in the comments below and help other musicians to make the right choice.